GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 Then, one computes the #acr("RTF") to express the interchannel information.
 It corresponds to the ratio between two microphones' #acrpl("ATF") @gannot_signal_2001.
 The value of the #acr("RTF") at a given time can be obtained by computing the ratio of the #acr("STFT") received by two microphones: the interaural spectrogram.
-More precisely, The #acr("RTF") of the $i$-th microphone is obtained by dividing the #acr("STFT") of the signal it receives by the one of the signal recorded by a reference microphone ($m_1$ for instance):
+More precisely, the #acr("RTF") of the $i$-th microphone is obtained by dividing the #acr("STFT") of the signal it receives by the one of the signals recorded by a reference microphone ($m_1$ for instance):
 $
   "RTF"_i [m, k] = (X_i [m, k]) / (X_1 [m, k]) in CC
 $
 By construction, we have $"RTF"_1 [m, k] = 1$.

-Cohen @cohen_relative_2004 is developing a way to use speech signals to identify the #acr("RTF") of an acoustic system.
+Cohen @cohen_relative_2004 is developing a way to use speech signals to identify an acoustic system's #acr("RTF").
 Markovich-Golan et al. @markovich-golan_performance_2015 thoroughly evaluate two statistical estimators for the #acr("RTF").
 Li et al. @li_estimation_2015 propose an estimation method based on segmental power spectral density matrix subtraction.
 In a later work, Li et al. @li_reverberant_2016 explore methods to accurately estimate the #acr("RTF") to enhance #acr("SSL") methods.